CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-2.-Get-Ranking-from-Condorcet-advanced-Methods-(library).md

 ## Use with tag filter option

-__Warning: Using getResult() with tags filter option don't use cache engine and computing each time you call it.__
+__Warning: Using getResult() with tags filter option doesn't use cache engine and computing each time you call it.__

 ```php